Home

 It's time for America to grow a spine again.
 And it's time for those people mentioned above to grow a thicker skin and grow up.

 Can't you just imagine what John Wayne would have to say about this whole situation?
-It might sound something like this: Stand Up for the SEAL Three!

 How Can You Help?